-For In-Person Sessions: Please note that the entrance of the Urban Equity Building is typically locked after 5pm.
+For In-Person Sessions: Please note that the entrance of the Urban Equity Building is typically locked after 4:30pm.
 If your session is after this time, feel free to wait in your vehicle or outside and send a message to your therapist saying you have arrived.
 If someone is inside the waiting room already, they may be able to let you in.
 Please also note that outdoor shoes should be removed upon entry to the building and for the duration of your session.
+Footwear is not permitted in-office.
 Bringing socks and/or slippers is recommended for your comfort!

-Welcoming Erin Greer!
-Erin is currently completing her counselling practicum and is accepting new clients at Sincerely Somatic with sliding scale rates.
-Book in for a consult with Erin to learn more about the services she can offer you.
-As a professor with a master’s in philosophy, Erin is looking forward to helping you work through the “why’s” of things and the rest of life’s mysteries.
+Erin Greer is currently completing her counselling practicum and is accepting new clients at Sincerely Somatic with sliding scale rates.
+Book in for a consult with Erin to learn more!

 Speech Language Therapy